matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### Predeployed contracts

 There are some contracts need to predeployed, but having kernel space rights is not desirable for them.
-Such contracts are usuall predeployed at sequential addresses starting from `2^16`.
+Such contracts are usuallypredeployed at sequential addresses starting from `2^16`.

 ### Create2Factory